Conserved quantities and integrability for massless spinning particles in general relativity: Conclusions

 \section{Conclusions}

 To summarize, we have constructed conserved quantities in a large class of type D spacetimes for massive and massless spinning particles subject to the Mathisson--Papapetrou--Dixon equations of motion and the spin Hall specialization, respectively.
-In doing so, we have emphasized the role of the conformal Killing--Yano tensors inherent to type D spacetimes.
+In doing so, we have emphasized the role of the conformal Killing--Yano tensors inherent to type D spacetimes, and we have shown that these give rise to conservation laws that generalize Carter's constant for spinning particles.

 New to this work, in the massive case, we have shown that the generalized Carter constant $D$ in \cref{eq: D def} built from the closed conformal Killing--Yano tensor is conserved independently of the spin supplementary condition imposed.
+Previously, this conservation law has only been obtained under the assumption of the Tulczyjew–Dixon spin supplementary condition $S^{\alpha \beta} p_\beta = 0$.
+For massless spinning particles, the existence of a generalized Carter constant has not been obtained before, so the conservation of $D$ represents a new result.
+Furthermore, we also extended this to the case where spacetime only admits a conformal Killing--Yano tensor, leading to the conserved quantity $\cal D$ in \cref{eq:D_CKY}.
+Our general strategy to obtain these conserved quantities, similar to previous approaches for the massive case \cite{rudiger1981conserved,rudiger1983conserved}, was to write the unknown tensors $L_{\alpha \beta \mu}$ in \cref{eq: D def} and $\mathcal{L}_{\alpha \beta \mu}$ in \cref{eq:D_CKY} as the most general possible combination of the conformal Killing–Yano tensor $h$ and its Killing vector derivative $\xi_\mu=\frac{1}{3}\nabla^\nu h_{\nu\mu}$, and then constrain the possible terms by requiring conservation.

-For massless particles, the generalized Carter constant $D$ also represents a new result.
-Furthermore, we also extended this to the case where spacetime only admits a conformal Killing--Yano tensor, leading to the conserved quantity $\cal D$ in \eqref{eq:D_CKY}.
-Using these results, we have also demonstrated the integrability of the spin Hall equations in the off-shell conformally related to Cater spacetimes, which encompasses the Carter, Pleba\'nski--Demia\'nski and Ovcharenko--Podolsk\'y classes of black-hole spacetimes.
-This required a perturbative and weak notion of integrability, which extends the usual notion to one where integration takes place on a constraint hypersurface corresponding to the null momentum constraint, $H=\frac{1}{2}g^{\mu\nu}p_\mu p_\nu={\cal O}(S^2)$, for massless particles.
+Using these results, we have also demonstrated the integrability of the spin Hall equations in the off-shell spacetimes conformally related to Carter spacetimes, which encompasses the Carter, Pleba\'nski--Demia\'nski and Ovcharenko--Podolsk\'y classes of black-hole spacetimes.
+This required a perturbative and weak notion of integrability, which extends the usual notion to one where integration takes place on a subspace of $T^*M$ corresponding to the null constraint, $H=\frac{1}{2}g^{\mu\nu}p_\mu p_\nu={\cal O}(S^2)$, for massless particles.
+Furthermore, if we ignore the spin-dependent effects by setting $S^{\mu \nu} = 0$, then our result reduces to a proof of (nonperturbative) weak complete integrability for null geodesics in this large class of type D spacetimes.

 There are several interesting avenues opened up by our results.
 Namely, integrability following from the constants of motion was demonstrated for a large class of type D spacetimes.
 However, only the functional independence of this set required imposing a particular line element.
 It should be possible to relax this restriction so that our results apply to all type D spacetimes.
 Next, these conserved quantities were built from the conformal symmetries of the spacetime, so it is natural to expect that the spin Hall equations have some underlying conformal symmetry too, at least in type D spacetimes.
 This has been demonstrated in the spinorial language for test fields \cite{Araneda:2018ezs}, so one might seek to relate these results by writing the spin Hall equations in that framework.
 Then, we also required imposing the constraint $S^{\mu\nu} p_\nu={\cal O}(S^2)$, which is valid for particular types of wave packets with longitudinal angular momentum.
 It remains to be seen whether this can be relaxed.
 Moreover, as is clear from our work, these results hold perturbatively in spin, but can one go beyond this linear approximation?
 Such extensions are known in the massive case \cite{Ramond_2025}, and it is generally known that there is a subtle interplay between the hidden symmetries of spacetime, represented by conformal Killing--Yano tensors, and higher-order multipole moments in the Mathisson--Papapetrou--Dixon equations \cite{PhysRevD.108.124005}.